Is UMass Lowell for You?

 Think of choosing a college as pouring information into a funnel.
 You’ll pour in a lot of college possibilities and then narrow the list down to the one that is the best fit for you.
 You’ll work through your "funnel" by asking a series of questions.

 Most students find it helpful to start with three basics:

 A web-based college search service is terrific for assembling this initial list.
-Two good sites are College Board’s Find a College, and The Princeton Review.
 Once you have that initial list of colleges, you can start to collect information on each one.
 This is the time to start asking questions about selectivity, diversity, sports, clubs and other specifics that are important to you.
 Check college websites, request information, and if possible, visit them.

 Starting in your sophomore year, it will be helpful to know the academic requirements – the high school courses that a college asks you to complete – of the colleges that interest you.
 Then you can make sure to include the classes you need before graduation.

-Successful UMass Lowell applicants will have completed the following college prep level courses by the end of senior year:
+Successful UMass Lowell applicants will have completed the following college preparatory level courses by the end of senior year: